billbrod/foveated-metamers/README.md

       performance, as well as how many trials are required.
     - `figures.py`: creates various figures.
     - `utils.py`: various utility functions.
-    - `sampling.py`: checks sampling and aliasing issues, not used in main analysis.
   - `notebooks/`: Jupyter notebooks.
-    - `Sampling_and_aliasing`: example of how to check for sampling / aliasing issues.

 # Usage